osmikonSEARCH

 Report journals for processing

-Is there a magazine from your field of work that you would like to see included in ARTOS?
+Is there an academic journal from your field of work that you would like to see included in ARTOS?
 We will be happy to assess whether we can process your requested journal.
-Please do not hesitate to contact us!
+Please do not hesitate to contact us via our Wish list service!

 Cooperation